10 Push Notification Best Practices for eCommerce Brands

 You should fix these if they’re a problem but you should also set up abandoned cart notifications.

-These notifications convert at around 8% according to PushEngage, so sending them to every single customer who abandons their cart is a no brainer!
+According to PushEngage, these notifications convert at around 8% - so sending them to every single customer with an abandoned cart is a no brainer!

-There are a few general best practices when it comes to using push to recover abandoned carts.
+There are a few best practices when it comes to using push to recover abandoned carts.

 - Timeliness: send a notification reminding customers of their abandoned cart within an hour.
 A second message can follow if the first is ignored, but don’t spam.